-41. Our Government will pay utmost attention to make the eastern region and its people a powerful driver of India's growth.
+Our Government will pay utmost attention to make the eastern region and its people a powerful driver of India?s growth.

-PMAwasYojana (Grameen)
+PM Awas Yojana (Grameen)

-42. Despite the challenges due to COVID, implementation of PM AwasYojana (Grameen) continued and we are close to achieving the target of three crore houses.
+Despite the challenges due to COVID, implementation of PM Awas Yojana (Grameen) continued and we are close to achieving the target of three crore houses.
 Two crore more houses will be taken up in the next five years to meet the requirement arising from increase in the number of families.

-Rooftop solarization and muftbijli
+Rooftop solarization and muft bijli

-43. Through rooftop solarization, one crore households will be enabled to obtain up to 300 units free electricity every month.
-This scheme follows the resolve of Hon'ble Prime Minister on the historic day of consecration of Ram Mandirin Ayodhya.
+Through rooftop solarization, one crore households will be enabled to obtain up to 300 units free electricity every month.
+This scheme follows the resolve of hon.
+Prime Minister on the historic day of consecration of Shri Ram Mandir in Ayodhya.
 Following benefits are expected.

-- Savings up to fifteen to eighteen thousand rupees annually for households from free solar electricity and selling the surplus to the distribution companies; - b.
+- a.
+Savings up to fifteen to eighteen thousand rupees annually for households from free solar electricity and selling the surplus to the distribution companies; - b.
 Charging of electric vehicles; - c.
 Entrepreneurship opportunities for a large number of vendors for supply and installation; - d.
 Employment opportunities for the youth with technical skills in manufacturing, installation and maintenance;